 Does maintaining a strong visual identity mean constant change?

 If you’ve got it right you rarely need to change, but just like people, change can sometimes be a positive force.
 For instance, branding can go out of fashion.
-The greatest identities are pretty much timeless, but some organisations need to be ‘of the moment’, to keep up with what is graphically ‘trending’.
-These businesses or organisations are the ones that need to ‘look’ like they are of the moment – Fashion outlets could be in this category.
+The greatest identities are pretty much timeless, but some organizations need to be ‘of the moment’, to keep up with what is graphically ‘trending’.
+These businesses or organizations are the ones that need to ‘look’ like they are of the moment – Fashion outlets like Delta Sigma Theta leather jacket shop could be in this category.

 Other reasons for change could be because you may need to consolidate the look of you business because of growth through acquisition or because your business is at a stage where you want to sell it.